Jointly provided by Dannemiller and continuED Medical.

 The following faculty member has disclosures to be made:

-The following faculty members have nothing to disclose:
+The following faculty member has nothing to disclose:

-Norvell V. Coots, MD, FAAD, content reviewer, and Myra Garcia, Dannemiller project manager, have no financial relationships with commercial interests.
+Norvell V. Coots, MD, FAAD, content reviewer, and Gordon Ringler, Dannemiller project manager, have no financial relationships with commercial interests.

 To resolve identified/potential conflicts of interest, the educational content was fully reviewed by a member of the Dannemiller Clinical Content Review Committee who has nothing to disclose.
 The resulting certified activity was found to provide educational content that is current, evidence based and commercially balanced.